SiminKoux/neural-panoramic-representation/README.md

 }
 ```

-## Funding
+## 💰 Funding
-This work was supported by Marsden Fund Council managed by the Royal Society of New Zealand under Grant MFP-20-VUW-180 and the Royal Society (UK) under Grant No. IES\R1\180126.
+This research was supported by Marsden Fund Council managed by the Royal Society of New Zealand under Grant MFP-20-VUW-180 and the Royal Society (UK) under Grant No. IES\R1\180126.